factory-x/factory-x.github.io/README_main.md

 fx render
 ```
 **Step 9**
-Use github desktop to make the first commit to github.
+Use github desktop to make the first commit + sync to github.
 (Fill in a summary and description!)
 From here on make regular commits, from hourly to at least daily